wayne-AF/p2-drag-me-to-the-stage/README.md

 6. The page will be refreshed and the website will be deployed with a link provided in the _GitHub Pages_ section.

 ## Acknowledgements
+Many thanks to my mentor, Brian Macharia, for all his help!